DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/20 Editing/43 Customize Edit Form/20 Validation.md

 [note] DataGrid validates only modified values.

-Define rules for columns, and DataGrid automatically applies them to editors in an [edit form](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/editing/#form).
+DataGrid automatically applies rules defined for columns to editors in an [edit form](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/editing/#form).
 If you define form items in the edit form, do not assign validation rules directly to form items since validation may work incorrectly.
 Do not specify **FormItem**.[isRequired](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#isRequired) as DataGrid automatically specifies this property for all form items whose corresponding columns include [RequiredRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/RequiredRule/).

 ---
 ##### jQuery